 Careful history and rectal examination (routinely performed in adults but only as needed in children) can establish the diagnosis, and physical examination may help identify causes of secondary constipation.
 The Rome IV criteria are used to make a diagnosis of primary constipation:

 A detailed bowel habits diary, submitted by a patient or parent, may be helpful.
 Many people misjudge normal bowel function as abnormal.
+The Bristol Stool Form Scale is the most widely used scale for stool form assessment.[12]

 Plain film imaging of the abdomen can detect the presence of stool and can suggest megacolon or megarectum.
 Plain films are helpful when no alarm symptoms are present and when a patient has not responded to conservative therapy.
 Plain films can also be used to monitor progress in a hospitalized patient.
 In cases of intra-abdominal bowel distention, plain films often cannot distinguish ileus from mechanical obstruction.
 If Hirschsprung’s disease is suspected, a barium radiograph should be obtained.